The Directors are pleased to present the 40th Annual Report and the

 The Secretarial Audit Report confirms that the Company has complied

-Overseas Direct Investment (ODI), Foreign Direct Investment (FDI) and
+applicable to Overseas Direct Investment (ODI), Foreign Direct

-External Commercial Borrowings (ECB), all the Regulations and
+Investment (FDI) and External Commercial Borrowings (ECB), all the

-Guidelines of SEBI as applicable to the Company, including The
+Regulations and Guidelines of SEBI as applicable to the Company,

-Securities and Exchange Board of India (Substantial Acquisition of
+including the Securities and Exchange Board of India (Substantial

-Shares and Takeovers) Regulations, 2011, The Securities and Exchange
+Acquisition of Shares and Takeovers) Regulations, 2011, the Securities

-Board of India (Prohibition of Insider Trading) Regulations, 1992, The
+and Exchange Board of India (Prohibition of Insider Trading)

-and Employee Stock Purchase Scheme) Guidelines, 1999, The Securities
+Stock Option Scheme and Employee Stock Purchase Scheme) Guidelines,

-and Exchange Board of India (Issue and Listing of Debt Securities)
+1999, the Securities and Exchange Board of India (Issue and Listing of

-of Securities) Regulations, 1998, Listing Agreements with the Stock
+Debt Securities) Regulations, 2008, Listing Agreements with the Stock

 Exchanges and the Memorandum and Articles of Association of the